RingoKam/vuewolfserver/readme.md

 meh way: wait for player to rejoin (with a timer, when time runs out, kill the game) hard way: replace with AI ( need to write AI )

+## Debugging
+Nodemon is running on inspect mode, you can inspect and debug code via chrome node inspector.